localstack/docs/content/en/user-guide/aws/docdb/index.md

 - `--db-instance-identifier test-company`: Represents the unique identifier of the newly created database
 - `--db-instance-class db.r5.large`: Is the instance type or class for the Amazon DocumentDB instance.
 It determines the compute and memory capacity allocated to the instance. `db.r5.large` refers to a specific instance type in the R5 family.
-  The R5 instance family is optimized for memory-intensive workloads and offers a good balance of compute and memory resources.
+Although the flag is required for database creation, LocalStack will only mock the `DBInstanceClass` attribute.

   You can find out more about instance classes in the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html) .